5T33Z0/OCLP4Hackintosh/Enable_Features/Audio_Tahoe.md

 > [!NOTE]
 >
 > - Be aware that `VoodooHDA` may have lower audio quality or compatibility issues compared to `AppleALC`.
+> - Unlike AppleALC which can detect plugged in devices and switch audio sources automatically, you have to do it manually in VoodooHDA!

 ## Troubleshooting